 Nutrition notes: Squash’s creamy texture and subtly sweet flavour make it a perfect comfort food.
-What’s more, this veggie delivers a bounty of nutrients, including potassium and beta carotene – a phytonutrient your body converts into eye-protective and immune-boosting vitamin A. Squash also serves up fibre, which helps lower cholesterol.
+What’s more, this veggie delivers a bounty of nutrients, including potassium and beta carotene – a phytonutrient your Healthy Body converts into eye-protective and immune-boosting vitamin A. Squash also serves up fibre, which helps lower cholesterol.

 How to make it: Sauté chopped onions and garlic in olive oil.
 Add your favourite herbs, brown rice (use leftovers if possible), diced bell peppers and tomatoes, some nuts, such as walnuts or pine nuts, and salt and pepper, says Nancy Guppy, a registered dietitian and chef instructor at Chapman’s Landing Cooking Studio in Nipissing, Ont.
 Pierce a few holes into an acorn squash, cut off the top, scoop out the seeds, then fill it with the rice mixture.
 Replace the top and bake at 400 degrees Fahrenheit for one hour or until squash is soft.

 Nutrition notes: This hearty dark leafy green veggie is at its best during the chilly months.
 Loaded with nutrients, it strengthens your immune system so it can fight off germs, and it may help prevent diseases such as osteoporosis.
 “Kale has a lot of calcium and iron…and a cup of boiled kale provides 2/3 of our daily vitamin C and all of our vitamin A,” says Guppy.